How to Sell a Business – the Story Your Buyers Need to Hear

 - How you acquire and attract customers

-Show them your marketing funnels and the assets that comprise them.
+Show your buyer your marketing funnels and the assets that comprise them.
 Show them conversion numbers at each step, if you have data at that level of detail.

-Discuss your social media strategies, email, direct mail, TV, online, radio, print, and any other medium you’re using.
+Discuss your social media strategies, email, direct mail, TV, online, radio, print, and any other medium your business is using.
 Show them your best-performing ads and marketing campaigns in your various media.

 What you don’t want is a buyer who realizes almost all your business comes from one source.
 If that source were to dry up for some reason, what would happen to your revenue?
-A healthy business – and one that will sell for maximum value – is one seen as low risk, high reward.
+A key principle for how to sell a business for maximum value is to position it as low risk, high reward.
 That means customers coming in from a variety of sources.

 - How automated is your customer acquisition and retention?